markwigmans/helm-pp/readme.md

 python add-label.py [input_file] [output_file]
 ````

+- If no `input_file` is provided, the script reads from stdin
 - If no `output_file` is specified, the script uses stdout

-- If no `input_file` is provided, the script reads from stdin
+If only 1 file is given, it will be used as `output_file`.

 #### Configuration:
 The script uses `config.ini` for configuration: